How To Tell You’re In Toxic Love

 There are many reasons that people stay in toxic romantic relationships, but the most common reason is that they simply don't see how bad things are.
 They either don't recognize that the behaviors are toxic to their well-being, or they do recognize the poor behavior but feel that it can be overcome.
 In most cases, neither is true.

 The most obvious sign of a toxic relationship is abuse.
 It is a no-brainer to spot physical abuse.
 Mental and emotional abuse are more deceiving.
 It can be difficult to know if you are in the midst of emotional or mental abuse because often it begins in a very subtle way.
 Sometimes you may recognize that behavior from your loved one is negative, but not recognize it for the abuse that it is.
+If you or someone you know is experiencing abuse, call the National Domestic Violence Hotline at 1–800–799–SAFE(7233).

 The very definition of abuse from the Merriam-Webster dictionary is to "treat a person with cruelty or violence, especially regularly or repeatedly."
 Recognizing the difference between simple bad behavior and cruelty can be challenging when you are in the midst of it.